 ESET researchers also discovered a new ransomware strain in development, naming it ScRansom and attributing it with high confidence to the same threat actor.
-While at the time of our initial publication we haven't observed any in-the-wild attacks using ScRansom, the situation changed shortly afterwards and this variant is now the preferred ransomware deployed by the CosmicBeetle group, replacing it's former main payload choice - Scarab ransomware.
+While at the time of our initial publication we haven't

 In some of its recent attacks, the threat actor modified the ransom note to impersonate LockBit and even set up a surface web leak site, mimicking LockBit's.
 There, they copied a few of the most recent LockBit victims and added some of their own.
 CosmicBeetle is likely abusing LockBit's wellknown name in order increase pressure on its own victims.